Domestic workers' employment rights

 The maximum hours of work that an employee can work in a week is 48 hours on average.
 The employer must keep a record of how many hours a domestic worker is employed.
 Domestic workers have a right to 11 consecutive hours rest in any 24-hour period and 24 consecutive hours rest every week.
 They also have a right to a 15-minute break after 4 ½ hours of work and a 30-minute break after 6 hours of work.

 Dignity and privacy

 The Code of Practice provides that the employer should respect the dignity and privacy of the employee.
 If the employee is required to live in the home, the employer should provide a private secure room with a bed.
-If employees are required to share a room this should be agreed in advance.
+If the employee is required to share a room this should be agreed in advance.
 Employers should make it easy for the employees to exercise their personal pursuits outside the employees' working time.

-The Code of Practice also provides that the employer should not withhold personal documents of the employee such as a passport or visa, nor prevent the employee from joining a trade union.
+The Code of Practice also provides that the employer should not withhold personal documents of the employee such as a passport or visa, nor should they prevent the employee from joining a trade union.